openarsenalspecs/Civic-Tech/RevealAI.md

 - When submitting a pull request, ensure that any new files maintain the attribution headers where applicable.
 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-## 💡 Why RevealAI Matters

-- Exposes hidden algorithmic bias, manipulation, and suppression.
-- Empowers independent creators, journalists, and researchers.
-- Provides **actionable insights** into the systems controlling digital visibility.
-- Creates a **community-governed, open-source platform** for continuous improvement.

-> **End pay-to-play.
-End hidden favoritism.
-Level the digital playing field with RevealAI.**